Watagon/learning-opensips/README.md

 ./run_test.sh EXERCISE_NAME
 ```

-The script run_test.sh will copy the exercise opensips.cfg to /usr/local/etc/opensips/opensips.cfg and will force opensips to restart to get the new configuration
+The script run_test.sh will copy the exercise opensips.cfg to /usr/local/etc/opensips/opensips.cfg and will force opensips to restart to get the new configuration.

-then run_test.sh will run 'node test.js'
+Then run_test.sh will run 'node test.js'

 ## Running a sample test script